alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 An *exact type* denotes that the *path* should be checked for an exact match against the user’s request URL when determining whether a redirect should occur.
 A *prefix type* denotes that any subpath under the specified path should be redirected to the destination.
-You can think of these as “exact” and “fuzzy” matches, respectively.
+You can think of these as “exact” and “wildcard” matches, respectively.

-The `redirects` are generally optional, except for the case when the content item has a `format` of *redirect*.
-In this case, the redirects must be present and they must include the `base_path` of content_item in the *path* property, at the very least.
+The `redirects` are optional, except for the case when the content item has a `format` of *redirect*.
+In this case, the redirects must be present and they must include the `base_path` of content_item in the *path* property.

 Redirects are subject to the same requirement as routes in that their paths must reside under the `base_path` of the content item (see [**routes**](#routes)).